filipealmeida/probespawner/README.md

 .. parameter | Initial setup of the parameters, see “Statement parameters” table below

 #### Statement parameters
+Parameters you can use for your prepared statements (`?` in the `statement` definition, see [example.json](https://github.com/filipealmeida/probespawner/blob/master/example.json)).
 Field | Description
 --- | ---
 start | Unix timestamp in your script environment timezone at your cycle start (see python’s time.time() function), e.g.: 1427976119.921